-Concepts, skills and techniques: Use of concepts, skills and techniques to solve mathematical problems in a wide range of theoretical and practical contexts.
+This component is involves the use of concepts, skills and techniques to solve mathematical problems in a wide range of theoretical and practical contexts.

-Application of reasoning and communication in appropriate forms to construct mathematical arguments and proofs and to interpret and use mathematical models.
+This component is primarily concerned with the application of reasoning and communication in appropriate forms to construct mathematical arguments and proofs and to interpret and use mathematical models.